pollyweb-org/pollyweb-docs/3 🤝 Use Cases/02 🍲 Eat & Drink/20 🏪 Vending/93 😃 Owner: Talker.md

 # Set the Chat's flow.
 - FLOW|Buy

-# Ask for the item number
+# Ask for the item number.
 - INT|What's the item number? >> number

-# Map item number to name.
+# Confirm using the item's name.
 - MAP|Items|{$number} >> item
 - CONFIRM|A {$item.Name}?